USB-C ports give Apple's iPad Pro a power boost -- and makes it more like a laptop

 The change reflects how Apple is trying to make its iPad Pro models more like laptops.
 A 2017 iPad Pro ad campaign asked "What's a computer?" and featured a girl using an iPad to take photos, type on an external keyboard, draw on the screen with the Apple Pencil and use the iOS split-screen interface with two apps.
 The point, in Apple's view: iPads are for creating, not just for sitting back and playing games, watching videos and reading e-books.

 What's unclear is whether Apple will embrace USB-C on iPhones at some point.
 The new iPhone XS and XS Max still come with Apple's proprietary Lightning port.
 USB-C on an iPad, though, is a signal that Lightning accessory makers should at least broaden their horizons.
-But the iPad Pro is the most laptop-like of Apple's iOS-powered products, so its uses are very different from an iPhone or lower-end iPads.
+But the iPad Pro is the most laptop-like of Apple's iOS-powered products, a tablet paired with the Apple Pencil and Smart Keyboard Folio, so its uses are very different from an iPhone or lower-end iPads.

-At its launch event in New York, Apple specifically mentioned that you'll be able to attach docking stations, cameras, musical instruments and 5K displays.
-And because USB-C is two-way, you'll be able to charge your iPhone or other device from an iPad Pro.

 Port changes can be tough.
 Apple introduced the Lightning port Apple with the iPhone 5 way back in 2012, and lots of us have Lightning cables handy in cars, offices and bedrooms for a charging time.
 The hassles of a change in connectors can make some accessories obsolete and give you a whole new pile of stuff for your junk drawer.